Facilities, Laboratories, and Equipment

-The Department of Geology is housed in Overman Hall.
-The building was completely renovated in 1993 giving us a state-of-the-art research and teaching facility.
-The department has made a major commitment to acquiring and maintaining extensive research and teaching equipment and instrumentation, making us one of the best-equipped Masters programs in the nation.
+The School of Earth, Environment, and Society has facilities in Overman Hall, Memorial Hall, Hanna Hall, Moseley Hall, and Math Science.
+The School has made a major commitment to acquiring and maintaining extensive research and teaching equipment and instrumentation, making us one of the best-equipped Masters programs in the nation.

 The paleontology laboratory houses well over 120,000 fossil specimens for teaching and research, with a particular strength in Paleozoic marine invertebrates.
 Students have access to several stereomicroscopes (including one with a dedicated digital camera and camera lucida), mechanical (hand tools, Dremel) and chemical preparation facilities, and field collection equipment.

-with equipment for the preparation and analyses of rock, mineral,
+laboratory with equipment for the preparation and analyses of

-soil, and fluid samples.
-Analytical instrumentation includes a UV-VIS
+rock, mineral, soil, and fluid samples.
+Analytical instrumentation

-and an XRD.
-The department recently acquired an with a laser ablation
+includes a UV-VIS and an XRD.
+The department recently acquired an with

-system and a microwave digester to rapidly determine the concentration
+a laser ablation system and a microwave digester to rapidly determine

-of major and trace elements in geologic samples.
+the concentration of major and trace elements in geologic

 The high temperature and pressure mineral synthesis laboratory consists of equipment for conducting experiments at controlled temperatures and pressures, to 800°C at up to 400 MPa confining pressure and to 1500°C at one atmosphere, under controlled chemical environments.